-This is Section 4.4 of the Imaging Resource Guide
+This is Section 3.3 of the Imaging Resource Guide.

 The term distortion is often applied interchangeably with reduced image quality.
-Distortion is an individual aberration that does not technically reduce the information in the image; while most aberrations actually mix information together to create image blur, distortion simply misplaces information geometrically.
-This means that distortion can actually be calculated or mapped out of an image, whereas information from other aberrations is essentially lost in the image and cannot easily be recreated.
-Please note that in extreme high distortion environments, some information and detail can be lost due to resolution change with magnification or because of too much information being crowded onto a single pixel.
+However, distortion is an individual aberration that does not reduce the information in the image; most aberrations mix information together to create image blur, distortion simply misplaces information geometrically.
+This means that known distortion can be mapped or calculated and removed from an image, whereas information from other aberrations is lost and cannot easily be recreated.
+More details on other aberrations can be found in Aberrations.
+Note that in high distortion environments, some information and detail can be lost due to the change in resolution associated with magnification or because too much information is crowded onto a single pixel.

 As with other aberrations, distortion is determined by the optical design of the lens.
-Lenses with larger fields of view will generally exhibit greater amounts of distortion because of its cubic field dependence.
-Distortion is a third-order aberration that, for simple lenses, increases with the third power of the field height; this means that larger fields of view (a result of low magnification or short focal length) are more susceptible to distortion than smaller fields of view (high magnification or long focal length).
-The wide fields of view achieved by short focal length lenses should be weighed against aberrations introduced in the system (such as distortion).
-On the other hand, telecentric lenses typically have very little distortion: a consequence of the way that they function.
-It is also important to note that when designing a lens to have minimal distortion, the maximum achievable resolution can be decreased.
-In order to minimize distortion while maintaining high resolution, the complexity of the system must be increased by adding elements to the design or by utilizing more complex optical glasses.
+Lenses with larger FOVs will exhibit greater amounts of distortion because of the cubic field dependence.
+Distortion is a third-order aberration that, for simple lenses, increases with the third power of the field height; larger FOVs (a result of low magnification or short focal length) are more susceptible to distortion than smaller FOVs (high magnification or long focal length).
+The wide FOVs achieved by short focal length lenses must be weighed against the aberrations introduced to the system (such as distortion).
+In contrast, telecentric lenses typically have little distortion, which is a consequence of the way in which they function.
+It is important to note that when designing a lens to have minimal distortion, the maximum achievable resolution can decrease.
+To minimize distortion while maintaining high resolution, the complexity of the system must be increased by adding elements to the design or by utilizing more complex optical glasses.

-Figure 1: Distortion Plot showing the Variance of Distortion with Respect to Wavelength
+Figure 1: A distortion plot showing the variance of distortion with respect to wavelength.

 How is Distortion Specified?